LinguaPhylo/linguaPhylo.github.io/tutorials/templates/tree-annotator.md

-To summarize the trees from the BEAST 2 analysis, follow these steps:

 To summarize the trees logged during MCMC and create a maximum clade credibility (MCC) tree, launch the program TreeAnnotator and follow these steps: